 The look can be easily achieve now thanks to a luxury vinyl, to save on the expense of having your flooring professional tailored.

 Modern day vinyl tiles can offer stone, slate and concrete effects that look just like the real thing.
 This is a great flooring choice for open-plan living room spaces if you want your flooring to be a continuation through from the kitchen area.
-Zoning with rugs can help to separate the ares and also add warmth – because all of these modern finished can sometimes feel a bit cold.
+Zoning with rugs can help to separate the areas and also add warmth – because all of these modern finished can sometimes feel a bit cold.

 The beauty of vinyl over the real thing is the maintenance.
 Faux flooring measures are more durable and easier to clean than the real thing, because the material is less porous and easy marking.